Cadreeo/dataviz_final_project/README.md

 ## Project 02

-In this project, I explored ... _[short description of your revised project goes here]_ Find the code and report in the `project_02/` folder.
+In this project, I explored data sets from NBA championships from 1980 all the way to 2018.
+The data set interested me because I am a big sports fan and even bigger basketball fan.
+All the datasets were interactive and as a result allowed for a more user friendly experience.
+Find the code and report in the `project_02/` folder.

 **Sample data visualization:**